Contact Us Contact Us Request Information Request Information

 chrysanthemum (Chrysanthemum morifolium)

-Yamagata's Bride [Wedding at Dewa Sanzan Shrine].
+Yamagata Bride [Wedding at Dewa Sanzan Shrine].

 Uesugi Shrine | Yamagata Prefecture